Friday Feature on Deb’s World

 My recent posts in case you missed them:

-- Sending you rainbows – Wordless Wednesday
+- Good morning from the beach – Wordless Wednesday

 If you’ve missed any of the earlier posts in my Friday Feature – you can find them all here: Winners and Losers